-Students in grades 3 or 4 will be selected to serve on Student Council to discuss and decide important school-wide issues.
-Student Council members are held to behavioral and academic standards.
+Students in grade 4 may serve on Student Leadership League to discuss and decide important school-wide issues.
+Student Leadership League members are held to behavioral standards.
 They may be removed for any violation of school policy, school rules, or at the discretion of the administration.